Becky Ridgewell, Teacher, Supervisor and Director of This Mindful Life CIC

-I am registered with Be Mindful as a Mindfulness Teacher and I am a member of The Mindfulness Association.
-I follow the UK Network Mindfulness-Based Teachers Good Practice Guidelines mindfulnessteachersuk.org.uk/…/teacher-guidelines.pdf and I am listed on the UK Mindfulness Network’s list of Mindfulness teachers.
+I am registered with BAMBA as a Registered Mindfulness Teacher and I am a member of The Mindfulness Association.
+I follow the UK Network Mindfulness-Based Teachers Good Practice Guidelines for Teachers and Supervisors bamba.org.uk/…rs/good-practice-guidelines

-Alongside teaching mindfulness I coordinate a dynamic charitable therapeutic service for refugees and asylum seekers.
-In this role I bring mindfulness into the work place.
-I am currently training as a therapist, to read more about my therapeutic training to date follow this link here: Retreats Attended and Therapeutic Training When not working I enjoy spending time with family and friends, writing and doing yoga.
+Alongside teaching mindfulness I am currently training as a therapist, to read more about my therapeutic training to date follow this link here: Therapeutic and Trauma Informed Training Attended When not working I enjoy spending time in nature with family and friends, writing and doing yoga.
 I have two children and I am a keen allotment keeper.

 More about my mindfulness practice:

 I am a secular mindfulness practitioner.
 You can read my blog, usually updated once a month, with reflections on my practice and aspects of mindfulness.
 I blog because I think it’s important to be authentic about mindfulness.
 I’m not a wise sage who surrounds her practice in mystery.
 I have a busy life and I am very much a work in progress.
 I live in the real, hectic, modern world of managing childcare needs, the school run, commuting to a demanding charity sector job, squeezed finances and juggling to balance work and family life.
 I don’t live in a monastery or even a large house with a quiet study that I can retreat to for some undisturbed meditation.